syncfusion-content/fileformat-docs/File-Formats/DocIO/convert-markdown-to-word-document-in-csharp.md

     //Save as a Word document to the MemoryStream.
     MemoryStream stream = new MemoryStream();
     await document.SaveAsync(stream, FormatType.Docx);
-    //Save the stream as a Word document in local machine.
+    //Save the stream as a Word document in the local machine.
     Save(stream, "Sample.docx");
-    //Please refer to the following link to save the Word document in UWP platform
+    //Please refer to the following link to save a Word document in the UWP platform
     //https://help.syncfusion.com/file-formats/docio/create-word-document-in-uwp#save-word-document-in-uwp
 }
 {% endhighlight %}